-The possibility to use a corona discharge in a nuclear excited dusty plasma, with an aim to achieve better stability of the plasma-dust structures and to accomplish a more efficient conversion of nuclear energy into radiation, has been investigated in \cite{Fort10b}.
-The electric field distribution and other characteristics of the corona discharge in a nuclear excited dusty plasma have been obtained in the special case of a cylindrical geometry, at pressures ranging between $1 \div 100$ atm.
-A mathematical model was developed to describe the behaviour of dust particles in a nuclear excited plasma.
-The model can characterize the following basic physical processes: (1) screening of Coulomb forces, (2) energy exchange and the stochastic nature of the interaction of dust particles with a buffer gas and the surrounding plasma, and (3) the strong spatial inhomogeneity of a nuclear excited plasma.
-Calculations for potential and nonpotential forces that act on dust particles have been carried out.
+The possibility to use a corona discharge in a nuclear excited dusty plasma with an aim to achieve better stability of the plasma-dust structures and to accomplish a more efficient conversion of nuclear energy into radiation, is investigated in Ref. \cite{Fort10b}.
+The electric field distribution and other characteristics of the corona discharge in a nuclear excited dusty plasma are obtained in the special case of a cylindrical geometry, at pressures ranging between $1 \div 100$ atm.
+A mathematical model is developed to describe the behaviour of dust particles in a nuclear excited plasma.
+The model can characterize the following basic physical processes: (1) screening of Coulomb forces, (2) the energy exchange and the stochastic nature of the interaction of dust particles with a buffer gas and the surrounding plasma, and (3) the strong spatial inhomogeneity of a nuclear excited plasma.
+Calculations for the potential and nonpotential forces that act on dust particles have been carried out.
 In case of potential forces, stationary crystal-like dust structures are observed.
-For nonpotential forces, ordered vortices rotating towards each other are reported \cite{Ryk02a}.
+In case of nonpotential forces, ordered vortices rotating towards each other are reported \cite{Ryk02a}.
 The production of well ordered plasma-dust structures out of a fissionable material is also shown to be possible under conditions of a corona discharge, in a nuclear excited plasma.
-Experimental studies of an argon-xenon gas mixture \cite{Ryk02a} demonstrate that micron sized dust particles can evolve into levitating stable and rotating ordered structures, and even the occurrence of dust crystals in an adequate trap is demonstrated.
+Experimental studies of an argon-xenon gas mixture \cite{Ryk02a} demonstrate that micron sized dust particles can evolve into levitating stable and rotating ordered structures, whilst even the occurrence of dust crystals in an adequate trap is demonstrated.